twilson63/permaweb-cookbook/src/introduction/index.md

 The final section is a set of [references](../references/index.md) that may be useful for developers.
 This includes a glossary, protocol specifications, and links to relevant APIs/SDKs.

 :::info Skip to the good bit!
 Want to start building immediately?
-If you already have a wallet and know the theory, you can head straight to our [Quick Start Guides](../getting-started/).
+If you already have a wallet and know the theory, you can head straight to our [Quick Starts](../getting-started/quick-starts/hw-code.md).
 :::

 # Contributing